5jt/dyalog-cookbook/manuscript/15_WindowsEventLog.md

 ## Is the Windows Event Log important?

 On a server all applications run either as Windows Services (most likely all of them) or as Windows Scheduled Tasks.
 Since no human is sitting in front of a server we need a way to detect problems on servers automatically.
-That can be achieved by using software that constantly scans the Windows Event Logs of all given computers.
+That can be achieved by using software that constantly scans the Windows Event Log.
 It can email or text admins when an application that's supposed to run doesn't, or when an application goes astray, drawing attention to that server.

+In large companies, which usually run some to many servers, it is common to use a software which checks on the Windows Event Logs of _all_ those servers.

 So yes, the Windows Event Log is indeed really important.